jlangch/venice/doc/readme/lazy-seq.md

 # Lazy Sequences

 Venice supports lazy evaluated sequences.
-Lazy sequences are sequences which elements are produced only when needed and memorized for further access.
-They are by nature infinite sequences.
+Lazy sequences are sequences which elements are produced only when needed and memorized for further access, thus lazy sequences can be infinite.
 The evaluation of sequence elements is called realization.